 Significance and Limitations of Financial Statement Analysis

-The significance and the limitations are usually paired in a 3 or 4 mark question.
-The notes treat them as a single balanced answer so that a candidate can write two points of significance and two limitations within the word budget the marker allots.
+Significance and limitations are usually paired in a 3 or 4 mark question.
+Write two points of each to fit the word budget.

 | Significance | Limitation |